This post may contain affiliate links which won’t change your price but will share some commission.

 If you have a pasta roller extension for your mixer, divide your dough into about 4 or 5 pieces and start rolling them through the pasta maker until it’s thin (to about 1/8 of an inch).
 Make sure to keep your other pieces covered with plastic wrap.

-If you don’t have a pasta roller, just use a regular hand roller and roll your dough in batches (again, to about 1/8 of an inch).
+If you don’t have a pasta roller, just use a regular hand roller and roll your dough in batches (to about 1/8 of an inch).

 Putting it all together

-Using a glass, cut out circles, then place a teaspoon or 1.5 tsp of the filing on every circle; press the edges of the dough together and use a fork to seal the pierogi edges.
+Step 1: Assemble pierogi: Using a glass, cut out circles, then place a teaspoon or 1.5 tsp of the filling on every circle; press the edges of the dough together and use a fork to seal the pierogi edges.

-Place the pierogi that you’ve made into the boiling water.
-Turn the heat down to low and cook for about 3 minutes, until they float to the surface.
+Step 2: Boil pierogi: Place the pierogi that you’ve made into the boiling water.
+Turn the heat down to low and cook for about 3 minutes until they float to the surface.

-Prepare the clean baking sheets.
+Step 3: Work in batches: Prepare the clean baking sheets.
 Splash a little oil on each baking sheet, remove the pierogi from the water with a slotted spoon, and place them on your oiled baking sheet.
-Then shake them a little bit, to ensure that they’re covered with oil and not touching each other.
+Then, shake them slightly to ensure they’re covered with oil and not touching each other.

-Continue with the rest of the dough and the filling until you’ve finished.
-When making pierogi, you may end up with excess dough or filling leftover.
+Continue with the rest of the dough and the filling until you finish.
+You may have excess dough or filling left over when making pierogi.
 Don’t stress about it.

-I must admit that ever since I got my mixer, I’ve become spoiled.
-I cannot go back to the old fashion way of making pierogi dough by hand.
+I must admit that I’ve become spoiled ever since I got my mixer.
+I cannot return to the old way of making pierogi dough by hand.
 It’s a huge time saver!

 How to serve Meat Pierogi

-I always make some fried onions to sprinkle on the top of the pierogi, but fried bacon also works wonders as well.
+I always make fried onions to sprinkle on the top of the pierogi, but fried bacon also works wonders.

-You can also let them dry out slightly and then fry them up in a little bit of butter before adding toppings (totally optional).
+You can also let them dry out slightly and then fry them up in a bit of butter before adding toppings (optional).

-Sour cream is also a nice addition to any pierogi.
+Sour cream is also an excellent addition to any pierogi.

 How to reheat pierogi

-So did you make more pierogi than you can eat in one sitting?
+So, did you make more pierogi than you can eat in one sitting?
 No stress!
-Once the pierogi are dried out, cover in a little oil and simply place them into the Tupperware and eat within 3 days.
+Once the pierogi are dried, cover them in oil, place them into the Tupperware, and eat within three days.
 The oil prevents them from sticking.

-To reheat, just boil a pot of water and add them to the boiling water.
-Lower the heat and cook for a few minutes, until they come to the surface.
+To reheat, boil a pot of water and add pierogi to the boiling water.
+Lower the heat and cook for a few minutes until they come to the surface.
 Now, you can eat them or add them to a buttered pan and slightly fry.

 How to freeze pierogi

-Place the baking sheet into the freezer, making sure that none of the pierogi are touching each other.
-Once frozen, place them in the plastic bag and store for up to 3 months.
+Place the baking sheet into the freezer, ensuring none of the pierogi are touching each other.
+Once frozen, place the pierogi in a plastic bag and store them for up to 3 months.

 What kind of pierogi do you like the most?